Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Q: What part of the business do you enjoy the most — listing, sourcing, packing, or talking to customers?

-Joe Obiso: I enjoy all parts listing, sourcing, packing.
-Customer relations are the most important.
+Joe Obiso: I enjoy all aspects of running an eBay Store… Sourcing, Listing, Shipping, etc. However, Customer relationships are the most important.

 Q: What’s something new sellers totally overthink?